-How to split screen on Windows 11 with Snap layouts
+How to use Snap to split screen on Windows 11

-How to split screen on Windows 11 with Snap layouts
+How to use Snap to split screen on Windows 11

-The Windows 11 split screen feature is designed to make multitasking easier than ever before.
+The Windows 11 split screen feature (Snap) is designed to make multitasking easier than ever before.
 You can view and access up to four app windows at the same time, saving time and increasing your overall productivity.
-Furthermore, the Snap layouts feature lets you quickly arrange your apps four different ways on regular monitors, while large displays offer six layout options.
+Furthermore, the Snap layouts and Snap suggestions features let you quickly arrange your apps in different ways.
 Read this guide to find out how to split screen on Windows 11 and view apps side by side:

 Advertisement